macuk/mailing/README.md

 # Mailing

-Tool for sending fast mailings
+Tool for sending fast mailings in one SMTP connection.

 ## Installation